Iowa Wild-Harvested Mushroom Certification

 What is the Wild-Harvested Mushroom Certification?

-Per Iowa Department of Inspections, Appeals, & Licensing Food Code 5701C, to legally sell eight different types of wild-harvested mushrooms in Iowa, sellers must complete a certification workshop that covers the identification and differentiation of these mushrooms from their look-alikes.
-The Iowa Food Code defines a "certified wild-harvested mushroom identification expert" as the following:
+Per Iowa Administrative Code Chapter 481-30, to legally sell eight different types of wild-harvested mushrooms in Iowa, sellers must complete a certification workshop that covers the identification and differentiation of these mushrooms from their look-alikes.
+The Administrative Code defines "certified wild-harvested mushroom identification expert" as follows:

-"An individual who has within the last three years successfully completed a wild-harvested mushroom identification training program provided by an accredited college, university, or state mycological society.
+"An individual who has, within the last three years, successfully completed a wild-harvested mushroom identification training program provided by an accredited college, university, or state mycological society.
 The training program must include a component of actual identification of physical specimens or simulations of mushroom species.
-A document must be issued by an accredited college, accredited university, or state mycolocgial society certifying the individual's successful completion of the wild-harvested mushroom identification training program and specifying the species of wild mushrooms the individual is qualified to identify."
+A document must be issued by an accredited college, accredited university, or state mycological society certifying the individual's successful completion of the wild-harvested mushroom identification training program and specifying the species of wild mushrooms the individual is qualified to identify."

 People can be poisoned by eating misidentified mushrooms.
 By the end of the certification workshop, participants will be able to confidently identify the legally sold wild mushrooms in Iowa (listed in the table below) and differentiate them from common poisonous lookalikes.

-Certificates are valid for three years from the date of completing the attended workshop.
+Certificates are valid for three years from the date the workshop is completed.
 Registration is open to out-of-state individuals who hunt and sell in Iowa, but keep in mind that local certification may be required to sell in your home state.
+Looking to buy wild-harvested mushrooms?
+See our list of current wild-harvested mushroom certificate holders in Iowa.

 Consumer advisory statement in the ruling: "A consumer advisory shall inform consumers by brochures, deli case, menu advisories, label statements, table tents, placards, or other effective written means that ‘wild-harvested mushrooms should be thoroughly cooked and may cause allergic reactions or other effects.”